danwillcoder/dao-book_frontend/README.md

 ## Testing

-This project is unit & integration tested with [Vitest](https://vitest.dev/) and (React Testing Library)[https://testing-library.com/docs/react-testing-library/intro/].
+This project is unit & integration tested with [Vitest](https://vitest.dev/) and [React Testing Library](https://testing-library.com/docs/react-testing-library/intro/).
 To run unit tests, install as above, then run the below.

 ```bash
 pnpm test